RenRenJuan/YAS3/README.md

   standard s3fs on the first two and optionally using the YAS3FS driver for those platforms.

   Unix s3fs doesn't run on Windows so the YAS3FS driver isn't optional there.

+  Since unix s3fs is not modified for YAS3FS 1.0, the recommended action for non developer use is to do the regular s3fs installs for those platforms, i.e with port or brew for Mac, the distro's repo for linux.

   In 2.0 and later the YAS3FS driver will be the default on all platforms but in 1.0 it is enabled for testing only.

-  Since unix s3fs is not modified for YAS3FS, the recommended action for non developer use is to do the regular s3fs installs for those platforms, i.e with port or brew for Mac, the distro's repo for linux.

 ## Linux ##

-  There's no install for linux in the 1.0/2.0 epoch, you have to build from source.
+  There's no install for linux in the 1.0/2.0 epoch, you have to build from the sources in the home repo.

 ## Mac OSX ##

   The Mac app installs in the normal way from the binary (dmg).
-Install [OS X Fuse](https://osxfuse.github.io) first.
+Install [OS X Fuse](https://osxfuse.github.io) first, then install the dmg here.

 ## Windows ##

   YAS3FS operates as a dot net extension of WinFsp so you need to first install [WinFsp](http://www.secfs.net/winfsp/download/).

-  After that, assuming you defaulted everything, you can install the MSI the normal way.
+  After that, assuming you defaulted everything, you can install the MSI here in the normal way.

-# Original Readmes #
+# Original S3FS Readme #

 ## s3fs